segmentio/chamber/README.md

 If you'd like to use an alternate KMS key to encrypt your secrets, you can set the environment variable `CHAMBER_KMS_KEY_ALIAS`.

+### Base path

+By default, chamber stores secrets at the top level of SSM tree.
+If you wish to scope parameters at some SSM subpath, specify it with `CHAMBER_BASE` environment variable.

 ## Usage

 ### Writing Secrets